Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/2_DeveloperManual.rst

 fluently switch from one view to another.
 This manager is responsible for the procedures after a button on the *3D selection menu* is pressed.
 When a certain button is invoked by onClick() the state of various different game objects needs to manipulated (mostly enabling or disabling them).
+A View Selection Manager always needs the desired references in order to set them, if they not already come preconfigured.

 .. figure:: images/be_roboy_selection_menu.*
    :align: center
    :alt: Selection menu in 3D

    After clicking on one of the buttons, the View Selection Manager takes the necessary steps to change to the respective view.

+**Receiving Images Info**

+Depending on what images you want to receive, you need to set the size of the color arrays in the BeRoboyManager class. m_colorArraySample = new Color [width*height]

+In addition you also need to set the texture size in Awake() respectively m_texSample = new Texture2D(width, height)